nhsland/futurenhs-platform/README.md

 - Go to [event-models](./event-models) to add new event models or extend existing ones.
 - Go to [test](./test) to make changes to Selenium tests for Internet Explorer.

-To start an instance of the platform locally, open 2 terminals and run:
+You already have Docker, Rust and Node.js installed and just want to see something?
+Open 2 terminals and run:

 ```console
 cd workspace-service && make run-local